vituscze/prog1en/README.md

 # How to Pass

-To pass the Introduction to Algorithms practicals, you need to have sufficient homework score.
-To pass the Programming 1 practicals, you need to have sufficient homework score, pass the test at the end of the semester, and submit and present your semestral work.
+To pass the Introduction to Algorithms tutorials, you need to have sufficient homework score.
+To pass the Programming 1 tutorials, you need to have sufficient homework score, pass the test at the end of the semester, and submit and present your semestral work.

 ## Homework

 Homework is submitted via ReCodEx (see above).
-To pass the practicals, your homework score needs to be at least 70% of the maximum (excluding bonus assignments).
+To pass the tutorials, your homework score needs to be at least 70% of the maximum (excluding bonus assignments).

 ## Test